 Is whiteface just as problematic as blackface, or should it be considered “fair game” in certain instances?

-Finally, what do you think is meant by people who use the term “reverse racism”?
+What do you think is meant by people who use the term “reverse racism”?
 Is it any different from “racism”?

 Nearly a decade after its release, White Chicks is still cited by some viewers as a preeminent example of “reverse racism.”
 These critics argue that the overt usage of stereotypes and whiteface makeup to satirize elements of white womanhood is just as harmful and racist as it would be if directed towards those of another ethnic background.